The 21st of July.

 We must never stop tending our garden—the literal garden and the garden of our hearts.
-Even when we are weeping, even when we are encounter difficulties, we cannot stop sowing because life gets hard.
+Even when we are weeping, even when we are encounter difficulties, we cannot stop sowing and tending just because life gets hard.

 Maybe we can limit the number of plants we intend to grow to keep things easy, more manageable.
-Still, we cannot stop checking on our garden, watering, and weeding when life gets hard.
+Still, we cannot stop checking on our garden, watering, amending the soil and weeding when life gets hard.

 I learned this very lesson the summer my father was sick and then eventually left us.
 I had already planned to have a less tedious garden than the previous two summers when my gardens were bountiful and beautiful because we were scheduled for Sophia’s second cochlear implant surgery.